Nipah Virus Outbreak: Zoonosis Claims 10 Lives In India

 Among the 10 deaths that resulted from the current Nipah outbreak was 31-year-old nurse Lini Puthussery, who became infected with NiV after treating patients that were brought to a Kerala hospital.

-The mother of two was immediately quarantined and, being unable to see her family on her deathbed, she left a heartbreaking goodbye note to her husband.
+The mother-of-two was immediately quarantined and, being unable to see her family on her deathbed, she left a heartbreaking goodbye note to her husband.

 “Saji Chetta, I am almost on my way.
 I don’t think I will be able to see you.
 Sorry.
 Take care of our children properly.
 Our innocent child, take him to the gulf.
 They shouldn’t be alone like our father.
 Lots of love…” reads Puthussery’s moving note, which has been widely circulated on social media.